Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 “I’m sick of how Eurocentric the coverage has been,” said another friend of Asian descent.
 These were words I didn’t really want to hear, given how painful the last couple of weeks of witnessing have been.
 But there is a point there, too.

 Living without the precarity of a looming war (with, albeit, the threat of the looming climate crisis) has been a privilege here.
 As has living with the assumption that freedom can be taken for granted.
 That was something that really depressed me when I first came back to the city two years ago, having witnessed Hong Kong’s bitter fight for freedom.

 Our writer remembers her Oxford University years, and the friendship, trauma and lessons that defined them.

 The other night I’d dreamt I was lost inside the roots of a tree so large an old friend of mine had made a home of it.
 And while she was nowhere to be found, mutual friends of ours were lost in there, too, listening out for a voice that proved impossible to follow.
 In my wanderings, I came upon a pile of her clothes, tried each on for size before stripping off.

-My brilliant friend is short like me and in the time I remember being close to her, took painstaking care in dressing for it, pulling haphazardly from a pile of clothes that swamped the floor of her room a building opposite mine at university, trying not to knock over the paper cup of black coffee that would inevitably be placed not far from that pile, near a separate pile of papers she’d scribbled all over in red pen.
+My brilliant friend is short like me and in the time I remember being close to her, took painstaking care in dressing for it.
+She'd pull haphazardly from a pile of clothes that swamped the floor of her room a building opposite mine at university, trying not to knock over the paper cup of black coffee teetering not far from that pile near a separate pile of papers she’d scribbled all over in red pen.